yizhak-lab-ccg/scXpand/docs/data_pipeline.rst

    - Formula: ``sigmoid(soft_loss_beta * (clone_size_ratio - 1.5))``
    - Can be scheduled to start after specific epochs
    - Helps with label noise and improves model calibration

+**Important Notes:**
+   - During **inference**, no augmentations are applied - only the core preprocessing pipeline runs
+   - Gene statistics (μ, σ) for z-score normalization are **precomputed once** from clean training data (without masking or noise) and reused for all inference
+   - Genes from training that are missing in inference data are filled with zeros and normalized using their training statistics
+   - Genes in inference data that were not in training are discarded (only training genes are processed)
+   - This ensures that normalization statistics reflect the true data distribution